lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 <img src="Abhishek_test_operations.png" height="600" width="450"></img>
 </p>

- The following operations are performed on the data:

-1. Initially the data is `abcd` inserted locally and is sent over to the remote machine.
-The idea is that we start with a system where both local and remote users have the same data and are in a consistent state.
-2. A `y` is inserted next locally and the data becomes `yabcd`.
-This information is then sent to the remote server as well.
-3. Concurrently the remote user adds `x` at index `2` to it's copy which is `abcd` and sends this operation to be synced with the local copy.
-The local data is modified to `yabxcd`.
-4. At this point the remote user should also have seen the insert from step `2` and updated its copy of the data.
-So both user and remote data should be `yabxcd`.
-5. The remote user then deletes the character at index `1` from its copy of the data which was `yabxcd`.
-The data becomes `ybxcd`.
-When this operation is received by the local system, data is updated to `ybxcd`.
-6. The local user then inserts `f` at index `1` to its local copy of data which is `ybxcd`.
-The data is now `yfbxcd`.
-7. The remote user concurrently deletes the character at index `3` of its local data which is `ybxcd`.
-The remote user's data becomes `ybxd`.
-This operation is received by the local system which deletes the character `c` from its index `4` with the data finally becoming `yfbxd`.
-8. The remote system will also update its data when it receives the insert operation of character `f` at index `1` from the local system.
-When the operation is applied by the remote system its data will be modified from `ybxd` to `yfbxd`.
-Thus both local and remote users will converge to the same state.
-9. It should be noted the index used in the remote operation need not always correspond to the same index in the local data.
-This is where Operational Transformation is used.
-The main idea behind Operational Transformation is, therefore, to understand in what cases transformation will have to be applied to convert indices to correct values.

 The important thing to note here is that each modification to the data is performed as a series of operations.
 There are a few assumptions made in this implementation which are important to point out: